After losing her stepmother to cervical cancer, Sanyu Robinah feared she faced the same fate. Photo: PATH/Tom Furtwangler.

 A happy day

 In the screening room, Sanyu has found her voice again.
-She tells Jane that she’s going to testify to her cowives and friends and encourage them to get screened.
+She tells Jane that she’s going to urge her cowives and friends to be screened.
 She also wants her three daughters to get the HPV vaccine.